Intro

 Most technical work is ephemeral: incidents fade, decisions are forgotten, and lessons learned are rarely written down.
 Blogging is my way of pushing back against that.

-There is no schedule and no algorithm to please.
-Some posts may be rough, others precise.
-If these notes help someone else along the way, that’s a bonus — but not the objective.
+I just want to write my thoughs and continue them later on.
+There is no schedule.
+Some posts may be rough or unfinish.
+If these notes help someone else along the way, thatβs a bonus β but not the objective.

 The Tech choice

-For this new iteration of my blog, I chose Hugo with the HBStack theme cards, deployed on GitHub Pages.
+For this new iteration of my blog, I stay on Hugo with the HBStack theme cards, deployed on GitHub Pages.

 Why Hugo?